-Practice good sanitation of human waste
+Practice good sanitation/Human waste

 "¿Donde está el baño?"
 "Ninahitaji kujisaidie?"
-No matter how it's said, "Where's the toilet?" is an important question, in any environment.
+No matter how it's said, "Where's the toilet?" is an important question, even in the wilderness.
 Where there is no toilet per se, answering the call involves a little pre-planning, some initiative, and a bit of creativity.
 The four objectives of proper human waste disposal are: